 After the Monday morning self-introductions, the keynote speaker delivers a 45-minute presentation that focuses on this year’s theme and provides the larger context for the Workshop.

 Plenary sessions on Monday, Tuesday, and Wednesday mornings synthesize various topics related to the theme of the Workshop.
 Each plenary session includes a diverse group of panelists who represent different sectors of the hazards community including policy, practice, and research.

-Monday and Tuesday afternoons will feature a variety of 90-minute concurrent sessions organized around this year’s Workshop theme and in response to recent developments in the hazards and disaster field.
-Moderators in each session will engage the panelists in the context of recent disaster events and ongoing research, practice, and policy applications.
-Panelists will have about 10 minutes each to respond and to provoke further conversation.
+Monday and Tuesday afternoons will feature a variety of 90-minute concurrent sessions organized around the Workshop theme, as well as recent developments in the hazards and disaster field.
+Moderators in each session will engage the panelists in discussions related to recent disasters and ongoing research, practice, and policy applications.
+Panelists have about 10 minutes each to respond and to provoke further conversation.

-Approximately thirty minutes of each concurrent session will be reserved for open discussion between the audience and the panelists.
-PowerPoint is not used in the Monday and Tuesday concurrent sessions, as the goal is to maximize dialogue and interaction.
+Approximately thirty minutes of each concurrent session is reserved for open discussion between the audience and the panelists.
+To maximize dialogue and interaction PowerPoint presentations are not used in concurrent sessions.

 On Wednesday morning, panelists will participate in a series of 60-minute sessions designed to share information on recently completed or ongoing research, programs, projects, and initiatives.
-These sessions are facilitated by moderators and designed for groups to present their work, exchange ideas, and get feedback from audience members.
+These sessions are designed for groups to present their work, exchange ideas, and get feedback from audience members.

 Wrap Up and Call to Action